CentOS/container-pipeline-service/ci/README.md

 #### Setting up nodes and deploying openshift cluster:

-Once nodes are avaialble, it sets up all the nodes according to their roles.
+Once nodes are available, it sets up all the nodes according to their roles.
-* `/etc/hosts entry` is done to all the nodes for resolving all the other nodes
+* `/etc/hosts entry` is added to all the nodes for resolving all the other nodes
-* `ansible-controller` nodes ssh pub key is added to root user of all the other nodes
+* `ansible-controller` node's ssh pub key is added to root user of all the other nodes
-* Iptables allows `all the communicaitons among the nodes` and no node is exposed to out side
+* iptables allows *all the communicaitons among the nodes* and no node is exposed to outside
 * `openshift-ansible` RPM is used for setting up the cluster using `hosts.ci` as inventory file

 If openshift cluster and nodes are not setup to desired state, CI is  marked as FAILURE.